szubair/devops-loyaltri/README.md

 # devops-loyaltri
-This is develop terraform script
+This is to develop terraform code!!